 2 LIVE meets a month w/ me + my top strategist + peers.

-G.R.O.W. with Julia went from “here’s a great idea from a late night of insomnia, that I think my audience needs” (I’d heard the request for live and group coaching land in my inbox for years now), to “I know my audience needs this with a simple poll.”
-It’s now in the works and being born and created for them this fall.
+G.R.O.W. with Julia went from “Here’s a great idea from a late night of insomnia, that I think my audience needs” (I’d heard the request for live and group coaching land in my inbox for years now), to “I know my audience needs this with a simple poll.”

-How to Grow Your Brand through Content Marketing (It’s Not What You Expected)
+How to Grow Your Brand Online with Content Marketing (It’s Not What You Expect)

 I know, growing your brand through content marketing sounds HARD.